simonmichael/hledger/hledger/hledger.m4.md

 It is a POSIX ERE (extended regular expression) that also supports GNU word boundaries (`\b`, `\B`, `\<`, `\>`), and nothing else.
-If you have trouble, be sure to check our https://hledger.org/hledger.html#regular-expressions doc.
+If you have trouble, be sure to check our doc: https://hledger.org/hledger.html#regular-expressions

 Important note: the record that is matched is not the original record, but a synthetic one, with any enclosing double quotes (but not enclosing whitespace) removed, and always comma-separated